line64/react-native-redux-listener/README.md

 - (WIP) handle events from some well-known third-party libs (eg: device-info, orientation)

 ## Usage
-Add the `reactNativeListener` store enhancer in your store creation procedure:
+Add the store enhancer in your store creation procedure:
 ```js
 import { createStore, applyMiddleware, compose } from 'redux';
 import { setupRNListener } from 'react-native-redux-listener';